boazbk/tcs/lec_05_physical_implementation.md

 * NAND programs are equivalent (up to constants) to Boolean circuits using any finite universal basis.

-* It is possible that the number of lines in the smallest NAND program for a function $F$ captures roughly the amount of physical resources required to compute $F$.
+* By a leap of faith, we could hypothesize that the number of lines in the smallest NAND program for a function $F$ captures roughly the amount of physical resources required to compute $F$.
 This statement is known as the _Physical Extended Church-Turing Thesis (PECTT)_.

 * NAND programs capture a surprisingly wide array of computational models.
 The strongest currently known challenge to the PECTT comes from the potential for using quantum mechanical effects to speed-up computation, a model known as _quantum computers_.